 The only flight control on the wing that is not automatic or weight shift controlled is the trim speed control.
-A pulley device on the right hand down tube gathers wire, which is linked to the reflex bridles.
-Turning the trim handle pulls the reflex bridles upward, pulling up and effectively creating elevator surfaces, causing the trim speed of the wing to decrease.
+A pulley device on the right hand down tube gathers wire through a bungie system, and is linked to the keel.
+Turning the trim handle pulls the keel down at the rear, acting like a counterweight, which has the effect of reducing trim speed.
 There is a swage on the wire, which allows the pilot to see which position the trimmer is in.
 The wire for the trimmer assembly should be periodically inspected for wear, and the handle inspected for free operation.